Skip to main content

 Constipation

-• Means passing hard stools (faeces), with difficulty, less often than normal.
+• It means passing hard stools (faeces), with difficulty, less often than normal.

-• Commonly causes pain on the left, over the last part of the colon (descending colon) where stools can get stuck.
+• Constipation commonly causes pain on the left side of the abdomen, over the last part of the colon (descending colon) where stools can get stuck.

 Gastroenteritis and food poisoning

-• May also cause the child to be sick (vomit) and have crampy tummy (abdominal) pains.
+• It may also cause crampy tummy (abdominal) pains.

-• Pain may be anywhere in the tummy.
+• The pain may be anywhere in the tummy (abdomen).

-• Pain may ease for a while each time some diarrhoea is passed.
+• The pain may ease for a while each time after each bowel movement.

 Lactose intolerance

-• Leads to bloating, tummy pain, wind and watery stools after drinking milk or any food containing dairy.
+• This can lead to bloating, tummy pain, wind and watery stools after drinking milk or any food containing dairy.

-• Lactose intolerance can sometimes occur for a while after a bout of vomiting or diarrhoea.
+• Lactose intolerance often occurs for a few days or weeks after a bout of vomiting or diarrhoea.
 The condition gets better when the infection is over and the gut lining heals.

 Mesenteric adenitis

-• In children with infections such as colds, glands within the tummy commonly become inflamed giving them tummy ache.
-These glands are similar to the ones in the neck that get bigger or painful when we have sore throats.
+• In children with viral infections such as colds, glands within the tummy commonly become inflamed, giving them tummy ache.
+These glands are similar to the ones in the neck that get bigger or painful when suffering from a cold or sore throat.

 • The child may have other symptoms of a cold, such as a runny nose or a sore throat.